Despite their name, Chinese dwarf hamsters, or Chinese hamsters, are not members of the dwarf hamster genus or Phodopus family.

 3. They May be Restricted in Some States

 Although Chinese hamsters may be one of God’s greatest gifts to humans, they are unfortunately one of the most restricted and heavily regulated pets, especially in the US.
 Owning them may require interested owners to get special permits and other paperwork from the Department of Fish and Game to keep or transport them within the state they live in, especially in the Golden State.

 They are restricted (sometimes referred to as illegal) due to the potential risks they pose in the environment if they were to escape into the wild.
-If an owner is caught owning a Chinese hamster, the local government may impose penalties and fine of up to $1,000 and jail time (yes, you can go to jail just by owning them) of a maximum of 6 months.
+If an owner is caught owning a Chinese hamster, the local government may impose penalties and fines of up to $1,000 and jail time (yes, you can go to jail just by owning them) for a maximum of 6 months.

 Is the Chinese Dwarf Hamster Right for You?